Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/lessons/lesson-10-typescript.md

 🍎 ➡️ 🥧

-**You can't use TypeScript in environments that expect JavaScript like the browser.**
+**You can't use TypeScript in environments that expect JavaScript, for example the browser.**

 You compile your TypeScript into vanilla JavaScript.